 Once the aphids are gone, it’s time to give your plant a gentle bath with a soft cloth or paper towel.

-Be sure to wipe away any traces of honeydew and clean the entire surface of the plant.
+Be sure to wipe away any traces of aphid secretion and clean the entire surface of the plant.

 For trees and large shrubs, you will only be able to reach part of the plant, but a good hose-down will help until the next rain comes.